patricksebastien/notu4/README.md

 ## ESP32 (for foot controller and midi sync out)

 *Tested with esp-idf [v4.0-1](https://github.com/espressif/esp-idf/releases/tag/v4.0-rc)* Acting only like a Ableton Link client (cannot send tempo or start-stop) instead use a phone (Link to Midi Bridge) or Bitwig or get a friend.
-Open notforu_esp32_pedal/notforu/esp32 and do the usual idf build && flash.
+Open notforu_esp32_pedal/notforu/esp32 and do the usual: source /home/psc/esp-idf/export.sh & idf.py build && idf.py -p /dev/ttyUSB0 flash (check cable if not listed)

-The network is as follow: UDP client from esp32 sending to a static IP 192.168.2.199 (linux running in khadas (inside the synth) hardware is configured as static IP).
+The network is as follow: UDP client from esp32 sending to a static IP 192.168.43.199 (linux running in khadas (inside the synth) hardware is configured as static IP).
 ESP32 is listening on a dynamic port (sent to pd when thew first byte is received in pd).
 Only use to turn on/off leds.